• Skip to primary navigation

 How To Make Chocolate Ganache

-4. Pour the ganache into a small bowl when it's finished.
+5. Pour the ganache into a small bowl when it's finished.

 Top The Coconut Chocolate Cupcakes

-Coconut chocolate chip cupcakes with toasted cupcakes on white towel.
+Coconut chocolate chip cupcakes on white surface.

 How Long Do These Cupcakes Last?